 He handed over keys that were in his pocket.
 I slammed the front door so hard I thought I might have broken a hinge.
 Not that I give a shit.

 20. Mark left with whatever fit in that one suitcase.
 I heard they’ve moved into the apartment.
 By Christmas this place must be rid of everything that is not mine.
 My sister said to put his stuff in a skip.
 As much as I hate all two of them I can’t.
 And I’m nearly done.
 Just this last wardrobe to finish clearing out.

-Born in Trinidad, Ingrid Persaud has had lives as a legal academic, a trained visual artist and a project manager.
+Born in Trinidad, Ingrid Persaud has had lives as a legal academic and a visual artist.
 Although she came to writing later in life, she has always been preoccupied with the power of words, both in her academic work and her exploration of text as art.
-Persaud is the 2017 winner of the Commonwealth Short Story Prize.
-If I Never Went Home, published in 2014, was Persaud’s first novel and she is currently working on her second.
-Her physical homes are Barbados and London which she shares with ‘The Husband, teenaged twin boys, a feral chicken and two rescue dogs.’
+Persaud is the 2017 winner of the Commonwealth Short Story Prize and the 2018 BBC National Short Story Award.
+Her novel, Love After Love was published in 2020.